 Richard Williams is a senior software engineer and research fellow in the Centre for Health Informatics.
-He has led the development and implementation of several award winning web applications for reducing patient harm, and is currently working on a PhD on the translation of routinely collected health data into actionable information for clinicians via real time dashboards.
-His role is to lead a team of software engineers to deliver the applications listed below.
+He has led the development and implementation of several award winning web applications for reducing patient harm, and is currently finishing a PhD titled "Applying software engineering principles to electronic health records in order to improve research and generate patient-specific actionable information".
+His current role is to lead a team of software engineers to deliver the applications listed below.
 Richard is currently funded by GM PSTRC - a 5 year project to improve patient safety within primary care.

 Current and past projects

 SMASH - analyses patient records to find patients at risk of hazardous prescribing.
 After a successful trial in Salford this currently being rolled out across Greater Manchester

 PINGR - analyses patient records to find patients with opportunities to improve their care.
 As with SMASH, currently being trialled in Salford ahead of a wider roll out

-STELAR - a project to pull together data from 5 birth cohorts around the UK to investigate the development of asthma and allergies
+STELAR - a project that pulled together data from 5 birth cohorts around the UK to investigate the development of asthma and allergies

 - COCPIT - software for performing detailed care pathway analysis for researchers and health professionals